skiptownsend/wcci-chess/README.md

 # To run the App

 1.)
 Have two terminals open.
-One for the chessboard-app and one for the server
+One for the root-directory and one for the server

 2.)
-Ensure you are in the chessboard-app terminal to do the " npm start "
+Run "npm start" from the root terminal

 3.)
-Next on the server terminal do "npm run dev"
+Run "npm run dev" from the Server terminal

 4.)
 The Applicaiton should be running correctly.